jindalpratik/JXLconvert/README.md

 # JXLConvert

-A Python CLI app that converts images in comic archives to JPEG XL format.
+A Rust CLI app that converts images in comic archives to JPEG XL format.